 Targeted genotyping enables researchers to focus time, effort, and resources on analyzing SNPs and other variants in a specific genomic region of interest, often with higher coverage.Learn More

 Custom options allow researchers to focus on specific regions of the genome or to perform studies on regions or organisms for which standard products are not available.Learn More

 Copy number variation (CNV) analysis involves detection of DNA copy number changes, as well as aberrant chromosome amplifications and deletions, relative to a reference genome.Learn More

 Enhance the value of crops and herds with screening and discovery tools that aid in breeding decisions.
 Learn more about plant and animal genotyping.

 Analyze germline mutations that predispose individuals to cancer using microarrays and next-generation sequencing.
 Learn more about cancer germline mutation studies.

 Leverage biobank samples for translational, regenerative medicine, pharmacogenomic, clinical trial, epidemiology, and population studies.
 Learn more about biobank sample genotyping.

-Screen large sample numbers quickly to find causal variants associated with complex diseases.
+Screen large sample numbers quickly to find SNPs and other causal variants associated with complex diseases.
 Learn more about causal variant discovery.